auth0/docs/articles/logout/index.md

 * The `returnTo` parameter does not work with all social providers.
 Please check your social provider's settings to ensure that they will accept the `redirectTo` parameter.

-* The URLs provided to the **Allowed Logout URLs** list are case-sensitive, so the URL used for logouts must match the case of the logout URL configured on the dashboard.
-Note, that the scheme and host parts, however, are case insensitive.
+* The URLs provided in the **Allowed Logout URLs** list are case-sensitive, so the URL used for logouts must match the case of the logout URL configured on the dashboard.
+However, do note that the scheme and host parts are case insensitive.
 For example, if your URL is `http://www.Example.Com/FooHoo.html`, the `http://www.Example.Com` portion is case insensitive, while the `FooHoo.html` portion is case sensitive.

 ::: note
 If you are working with social identity providers such as Google or Facebook, you must set your `Client ID` and `Secret` for these providers in the [Dashboard](${manage_url}) for the logout to function properly.